admindojo/admindojo-docker/README.md

 ## Development setup

-To run a test for all missions run `./admindojo.sh testing`.
+To run a test for all lessons run `./admindojo.sh testing`.
 Run this on a fresh VM/CI only.
-Testing mode installs/executes all mission tasks.
+Testing mode installs/executes all lesson tasks.

 generate documentation:
 ```sh